 Great recipe for leftover rotisserie chicken

-Chicken spaghetti is a great way to use up leftover rotisserie chicken.
 Red and I love to shop at Costco and we usually grab one of their cooked chickens.
-We almost always don’t finish the whole thing though so we’ve got to be creative in using up the rest.
+We almost never finish the whole thing though so we’ve got to be creative in using up the rest.

 I used rotisserie chicken here.
 It took a good third of the chicken so if you’re a family of four and you only usually have a tiny bit left, best to plan ahead so you have enough chicken left.